University of Cincinnati

 Furthermore, we have demonstrated that frequency-domain delay-and-sum passive cavitation imaging can accurately map different types of cavitation activity based on the frequency content of cavitation emissions (Haworth et al. 2012; Haworth et al. 2016).
 The frequency-domain approach can be substantially faster than time-domain delay-and-sum algorithms due to the inherent frequency-selectivity of the approach.
 Studies at IgULT have developed and implemented passive cavitation imaging in vitro, ex vivo, and in vivo on clinical and research ultrasound scanners.
 We have also applied passive cavitation imaging to the study of bubble dynamics (Radhakrishnan et al. 2015), ultrasound-mediated drug delivery (Haworth et al. 2016), and high-intensity focused ultrasound thermal (Haworth et al. 2015) and mechanical ablation (Bader et al. 2015).
 These results show that passive cavitation imaging has the potential to be a powerful tool for monitoring and controlling cavitation-based therapies.

-: Passive cavitation images of subharmonic emissions overlaid on ultrasound b-mode images of echogenic liposomes flowing (left to right) through a vessel phantom.
+Figure 1: Passive cavitation images of subharmonic emissions overlaid on ultrasound B-mode images of echogenic liposomes flowing (left to right) through a vessel phantom.
 Cavitation of the echogenic liposomes is induced with a clinical scanner in spectral Doppler mode (MI = 0.8).
-Loss of echogenicity in the b-mode images occurs at the same spatial location as subharmonic emissions in the passive cavitation images.
+Loss of echogenicity in the B-mode images occurs at the same spatial location as subharmonic emissions in the passive cavitation images.

 Figure 2: Duplex passive cavitation images without (A) and with (B) octafluoropropane filled echogenic liposomes injected into a porcine femoral artery and insonified with 500-kHz pulsed therapeutic ultrasound at a mechanical index of 0.51.
 The therapeutic ultrasound insonation created artifacts that appear as rays in the B-mode image.
 Stable cavitation activity, indicated by the ultraharmonic (UC) energy was detected only in the presence of the therapeutic ultrasound and echogenic liposomes.